nugrezo/threadify-client/README.md

 Leveraging the power of React, the application achieves a responsive and dynamic user interface.
 React's component-based architecture facilitates modular development and seamless updates.

-2. **JSX**
+2. **Axios**

-JSX, a syntax extension for JavaScript, is employed to enhance the readability of the codebase.
-It allows the blending of HTML-like tags within JavaScript, streamlining the creation of interactive user interfaces.
+Axios is used to make the HTTP client request for the below api end points.

+- POST/sign-up - to sign-up new user.
+- POST/sign-in - to sign-in user.
+- DELETE/sign-out - to sign-out user.
+- PATCH/change-password - to change password.
+- POST/threads - to create a thread.
+- GET/threads - to show all threads created by all the users.
+- DELETE/threads/id - to delete the thread by the owner of the thread.
+- PATCH/threads/id - to update the thread by the owner of the thread.
+- GET/threads/ - to display the thread by the owner of the thread.
+- POST/threads/id/comment - to create a comment to a specific thread by the authenticated user.
+- POST/threads/id/like - to like the specific thread by the authenticated user.

 3. **CSS**

 Cascading Style Sheets (CSS) is utilized to style and design the application, ensuring a visually appealing and cohesive presentation.
 Custom styling enhances the user experience and aligns with modern design principles.

+4. **BootStrap**

+Bootstrap is used for responsive designed for buttons and forms

-4. **JavaScript**
+5. **JavaScript**

 JavaScript is employed for adding interactivity and functionality to the application.
-From handling user interactions to managing asynchronous requests, JavaScript enhances the overall responsiveness of the Forum-System.
+From handling user interactions to managing asynchronous requests, JavaScript enhances the overall responsiveness of the Threadify.

 ## 6 - Features